Documentation: PATHWISE

 As you click on a geographic region, the right-hand sidebar displays additional metrics for each workforce topic, as outlined below:

-• The top five occupations among job postings for selected emerging technology.
+Workforce demand: The top five occupations among job postings for selected emerging technology.

-• The top five universities in the region producing graduates in selected emerging technology.
+Workforce employment: The top five occupations among employee profiles in selected emerging technology.
+The top five universities in the region producing graduates in selected emerging technology.
 (Use the education level drop down menu to switch between degree levels.)

-Table View: The table view displays the workforce and education metrics for the geographic region and emerging technology type selected in the map.
+Table View: The table view displays the workforce metrics for the geographic region and emerging technology type selected in the map.
 The table is paginated for easier browsing, and each column can be sorted for easier analysis.

 Returning to a specific page: As you work with PATHWISE, your browser’s address bar will update to reflect the applied selections.
 Copy the URL in order to return to the same view later.